 - This step can be repeated if you’d like a higher or more even shine.

 - Grab your cotton chamois cloth around, give the shoe a quick wipe down.
 This will remove any excess shoe care and give the leather that brand-new, polished look.

 Jim’s “shoe-nut” pro tip:

-- Place the shoes in their shoe bags for 24 hours before wearing.
+Place the shoes in their shoe bags for 24 hours before wearing them.
 This allows the shoes to completely absorb the product, and love, you’ve given them.

 Step 6 - Last & not least, the Most Important Part of Shoe Care

 Lace-up, look down, feel proud, and show those bad boys off!